sora-ichigo/protosum/README.md

 [![gem release](https://github.com/igsr5/protosum/actions/workflows/gem-release.yml/badge.svg)](https://github.com/igsr5/protosum/actions/workflows/gem-release.yml)
 [![npm release](https://github.com/igsr5/protosum/actions/workflows/npm-release.yml/badge.svg)](https://github.com/igsr5/protosum/actions/workflows/npm-release.yml)

-GitHub Action x Proto Buffer で奇跡のスキーマ体験を開発する試みです
+GitHub Action x Protocol Buffers で奇跡のスキーマ体験を開発する試みです

 Welcome to your new gem!
 In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
 Put your Ruby code in the file `lib/protosum`.
 To experiment with that code, run `bin/console` for an interactive prompt.